gemetalreg/yandex-git/README.md

    Make upstream for pushing git changes for first time
    ```
    git push -u origin main
+   or for another branch
+   git push -u origin feature/merge-request
    ```
    For second and etc
    ```
    git push